Frequently Asked Questions

 How much of my donation goes directly to feed people who are hungry?

-Of every dollar donated to The Food Bank, 98 cents goes directly to feeding hungry people.
+Of every dollar donated to The Food Bank last year, 98.1 cents acquired food to help feed feeding hungry people.

 How many people will I feed with my donation?